Mephilis7/PlayerManager/README.txt

-pman.info.position - Permission to be shown position on /pman info pman.info.distance - Permission to be shown distance between target and command executor on /pman info pman.info.allowFlight - Permission to be shown whether the target is allowed to fly or not. pman.list - Permission to use /pman list pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player
+pman.info.position - Permission to be shown position on /pman info pman.info.distance - Permission to be shown distance between target and command executor on /pman info pman.info.allowFlight - Permission to be shown whether the target is allowed to fly or not. pman.info.hidden - Permission to be shown whether the target is hidden pman.info.mute - Permission to be shown whether the target is muted pman.list - Permission to use /pman list pman.set - Permission to use /pman set pman.set.fly - Permission to set AllowFlight per player